meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 Sailors used to get scurvy (a disease of vitamin C deficiency), because they brought no fruit on the long voyages.
 They brought only dried bread and meats.

 After vitamin C was discovered in the beginning of the 1900s, we cured scurvy and everyone accepted the primacy of fruit (or sauerkraut).
 Around the same time, though it&rsquo;s been forgotten, the arctic explorer Vilhjalmur Stefansson wrote back to civlization about the local Inuit people, who could survive off an all-animal diet for nine months at a time without any signs of scurvy, and in fact were in excellent health.
-Stefansson wasn&rsquo;t perfect ([One Thousand Nails in the Coffin of Vilhjálmur Stefansson](https://www.freetheanimal.com/2014/04/explorer-vilhjalmur-stefansson.html)), but he and another person underwent an experiment at Bellevue Hospital of eating only meat, and they were fine.
+Stefansson wasn&rsquo;t perfect ([One Thousand Nails in the Coffin of Vilhjálmur Stefansson](https://www.freetheanimal.com/2014/04/explorer-vilhjalmur-stefansson.html)), but he and another person underwent an experiment at Bellevue Hospital of eating only meat for a year, and they were more than fine.
 I assume it was just too hard to reconcile these observations with the background of the new vitamin C wisdom, so we shrugged and forgot about him.

-(Even if Stefansson was a total fraud, this is a case where you should expect to find many corroborating anecdotes and few contraindicating ones (even with self-selection bias, some contraindications should show up on some sites) &#x2013; and that&rsquo;s true.
-To date, I&rsquo;ve not read a single zero-carber on the internet reporting scurvy, and some have been zero-carb for decades.)
+(Even if Stefansson was sneaking fruit in the off hours, this is a case where you should expect to find many corroborating anecdotes and few contraindicating ones &#x2013; even with self-selection bias, some contraindications should show up on some sites.
+To date, I&rsquo;ve not read a single zero-carber on the internet reporting scurvy, and some have been eating that way for decades.)

 The Inuit ate meat, but not bread.
-Following via negativa, is it possible that the sailors got scurvy not because they left out fruit, but because they continued to include *bread*?
+Per via negativa, is it possible that Western sailors got scurvy not because they left out fruit, but because they continued to include *bread*?

 Two hopefully uncontroversial facts of biochemistry support this (though I may have been misled):

 -   The body can recycle vitamin C endlessly.
 To deplete it, something else you&rsquo;re doing has to deplete it.
--   Carbohydrates cause oxidative stress, which the body counterbalances by expending antioxidants&#x2026; such as vitamin C.
+-   Carbohydrate metabolism causes oxidative stress (free radicals, Reactive Oxygen Species), which the body counterbalances by expending antioxidants&#x2026; such as vitamin C.

 If the reasoning is valid, then it appears we can conclude that dietary vitamin C isn&rsquo;t necessary during fasting or on a zero-carbohydrate diet, but *when* you start eating bread (grain is the only carbohydrate-rich food without vitamin C), *then* you also have to eat fruit or vegetables to stave off scurvy.
 Bread causes scurvy!

-Another conclusion is that vitamin C may not be an essential nutrient, but what&rsquo;s called *conditionally essential* &#x2013; i.e. it depends on what else you eat &#x2013; and only mistaken for essential because of the universality of grain in the Western diet.
+Another conclusion is that vitamin C may not be reasonably called an essential nutrient, but what&rsquo;s called *conditionally essential* &#x2013; i.e. it depends on what else you eat &#x2013; and only mistaken for essential because of the universality of grain in the Western diet.

 <a id="orgbaebba7"></a>

 ## Vitamin K2

-A rare vitamin, found mainly in **fat** from grass-fed or wild animals, or aged cheese.
-Not to be confused with Vitamin K1 which can be found in dark green vegetables (like spinach) among other things.
+A rare vitamin, found mainly in lipids from grass-fed or wild animals, or in aged cheese.
+Not to be confused with Vitamin K1, which can be found in dark green vegetables (like spinach) among other things.
+Also not interchangeable.

+The only plant source is natto.

 <a id="orge5e0120"></a>